valdyra/one/packages/theme/README.md

-# Fig-Theming
+# Valdyra Theme

-This is the design system for the Figouzes project
+This is the design system for the Valdyra project